catppuccin/sharex/README.md

 4. Select "Theme"
 5. Select "Import"
 6. Select "From File"
-7. Select the theme file
+7. Select the .json file
 8. Enjoy the theme!

 ## 💝 Thanks to